Canon 650D vs G1X

 It is notable that the 650D has a microphone port, which is missing on the G1X.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 650D and the G1X have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the G1X have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the 650D was followed by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 650D and G1X can be found, respectively, in the Canon 650D Manual (free pdf) or the online Canon G1 X Manual.

 So how do things add up?
 Is the Canon 650D better than the Canon G1 X or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.